For an accessible version or to translate, visit:

 reduced and therefore eating can

-be even more difficult
+be even more difficult.

-However, the longer they stay without
+However, the longer the child goes without

-eating due to the fear of being sick
+eating due to the fear of being sick.

-Understanding Anxiety and the Link with Hunger
+Understanding anxiety and the link with hunger

 • This will impact their ability to